Click here to buy Iscador/ Mistletoe directly – Shipping worldwide>>

 Mistletoe can be used to stimulate bone marrow activity alongside conventional treatments for malignant and non-malignant tumors to offset the side effects of chemotherapy/radiation.
 Chemotherapy patients who take Mistletoe to combat side effects report that they have more energy and experience significantly less nausea and discomfort.

-Mistletoe can be prescribed by MD’s, DO’s and ND’s trained in complimenting conventional treatment.
+Mistletoe can be prescribed by MD’s, DO’s and ND’s trained in complementing conventional treatment.

 Origins of Mistletoe Therapy for Cancer